-PRESCOTT, ARIZ., July 16, 1869.
+PRESCOTT, ARIZONA, July 16, 1869.

 GENTLEMEN: I have to report that on the morning of the 9th instant, at about 2 o'clock, the Indians made an attack on us at the Bully Bueno mine.
-I had a night-guard of two men in the mill, but before they could give the alarm the Indians had set fire to the mill and two other buildings, by piling up shavings from the shingle-shop against the outside of the three buildings.
-There was a large pile of shavings where we had been making shingles; these the Indians piled against the buildings, and fired them before the guard discovered their presence.
+I had a night-guard of two men in the mill, but before they could give the alarm the Indians had guard of two men in the mill, but before they could give the alarm the Indians had set fire to the mill and two other buildings by piling up shavings from the shingle-shop against the outside of the three buildings.
+There was a large pile of shavings where we had been making shingles; these the Indians piled against the buildings and fired them before the guard discovered their presence.
 We made every effort to save the property and resist the attack, and about sunrise we discovered that the Indians were in such large force that it was impossible to resist them, and we concluded to abandon the premises.
 The men scattered in all directions, some taking refuge at Walnut Grove and others at Prescott.
-I went to Prescott, and on the 12th employed six men to accompany me to the mill, where I found everything in ruins; the mill, all the houses, wagons, harness, hay, and grain burned up, nothing left but some of the heavy machinery.
+I went to Prescott, and on the 12th employed six men to accompany me to the mill, where I found everything in ruins.
+The mill, all the houses, wagons, harness, hay, and grain burned up, nothing left but some of the heavy machinery.
+We remained two days at the ruins and took an inventory of the heavy machinery.
+We remained two days at the ruins and took an inventory of the heavy machinery.
 We remained two days at the ruins and took an inventory of the property that was not destroyed, which consisted of one mortar, twenty stamps, twenty-three dies, seven stamp-stems, one spur-wheel, sixteen cams and cam-shafts.
 All the balance of the machinery was entirely ruined.
 The three boilers were broken in two and badly smashed.
-The copper plates, engine, saws, belting, and all the smaller machinery were completely destroyed.
-I do not think that any of the machinery can be used for any purpose except that above enumerated, and probably a great deal of that cannot be made serviceable.
-When we rebuild the mill I think it would be better to have everything new, and not depend on any of the above-mentioned machinery, as I do not believe it will be true and in working order.
+The copper-plates, engine, saws, belting, and all the smaller machinery was completely destroyed.
+I don't think that any of the machinery can be used for any purpose except that above enumerated, and probably a great deal of that cannot be made serviceable.
+When we rebuild the mill I think it would be better to have everything new, and not depend on any of the above-mentioned machinery, as I don't believe it will be true and in working order.
 I will leave here in a short time, and just so soon as I can will be in Philadelphia and tell you much better than I can write it.
+Yours, very respectfully.